 Additional authentication method identifiers (extension methods) may be defined in the future by later revisions or extensions to this specification.
-These method identifiers are registered with the Internet Assigned Numbers Authority (IANA) and, preferably, published in an RFC.
+These method identifiers are registered with IANA and, preferably, published in an RFC.
 See Section 6 for further details.

 Extension methods can be defined for the following reasons: